bluesky-social/pds/README.md

 ### What is AT Protocol?

-The Authenticated Transfer Protocol, aka ATP, is a protocol for large-scale distributed social applications.
+The Authenticated Transfer Protocol, aka atproto, is a protocol for large-scale distributed social applications.

 Please visit the [AT Protocol docs](https://atproto.com/guides/overview) for additional information.